basti12203/anydesk_disable_autorun/README.md

 # anydesk_disable_autorun
-Systemd-Unit to disable Autostart of AnyDesk
+Systemd-Unit to disable autostart of AnyDesk

 I Do not want to start anydesk by default at startup.
 Normally you can mask such a unit with Systemd, when the unitfile itself is not placed within /etc/systemd.